Wunkolo/qHilbert/README.md

     }
 }
 ```
-which qHilbert implements similarly as the _serial_ verion of the algorithm.
-With some added documentation to understand what's going on.
+qHilbert's _serial_ implements this simiarly with some added documentation to understand what's going on to the reader
 ```cpp
 template< typename T >
 struct Vector2